Hi, I’m Florian Stosse, just another information security engineer !

 Unfortunately, we had to put a stop to the thesis, but hey, that’s life !

-I graduated with a M.Sc in Information Security from ESIEA Paris (a top French engineering school, part of the “Grandes écoles”) in August 2018.
+I graduated with a M.Sc in Computer Science (major in cybersecurity, minor in embedded systems) from ESIEA Paris (a top French engineering school, part of the “Grandes écoles”) in August 2018.
 During my graduate studies, I was an apprentice at Bureau Veritas’ R&D center in La Défense, Paris.

 I worked in the RAMS department, and my main areas of work were: